mongodb/mongo-java-driver/docs/reference/content/driver-async/getting-started/installation-guide.md

 The recommended way to get started using one of the drivers in your project is with a dependency management system.

 {{% note class="important" %}}
-The MongoDB Async Driver requires Java 7 or greater.
+The MongoDB Async Driver requires either [Netty](http://netty.io/) or Java 7.
 {{% /note %}}

 {{< distroPicker >}}